Infinit3i/hunt-ai/README.md

 #### IDEAS
+- search

+- knowledge section
 - notebook save
 	- encrypt
-- search
-- knowledge section
-- notebook session json encrypted
-- session management
 - have ips be entered into links
 - verify what links can be used
 - checklist of all items